-Complainants have the right to be accompanied to the hearing by a friend, relative or interpreter; they should notify the clerk in advance if they intend to bring anyone to the hearing.
+Complainants have the right to be accompanied to the hearing by a friend or relative.
+As noted in Section 1.7, an interpreter can be arranged if required.
+Complainants should notify the governance professional in advance if they intend to bring anyone to the hearing.
 Legal representatives are not permitted at the hearing and/or representatives from the media.
 The complaints committee itself may take legal advice and/or be supported on matters of law and procedure but a legal representative will not attend the hearing.